-A software-based solution has more flexibility in maintaining and processing complex data structures, trading computation with increased memory use.
-Traditionally, the software-mapped rule processing is done by making efficient use of a tree-based data structure, the radix trie [21].
-The radix-trie works by mapping a given rule-set on a tree structure, whose maximum depth corresponds to the worst-case number of required match operations.
-For instance, the 64-bit 2-tuple {source, destination} pair could be mapped onto a tree with maximum depth of 64 nodes, requiring at most 64 comparisons to an incoming packet to declare a match (or a mismatch).
-This worst case represents significant improvements from naive sequential rule-set matching where an incoming packet may need to be tried with the complete rule-set, leading to the worst-case number of match operations equal to the size of the rule-set.
-The price paid is a slight increase in rule-set mapping latency, as the graph structure corresponding to a given rule-set has to be populated before being available for matching operations.
+A software based solution has more flexibility in maintaining and processing complex data-structures, trading computation with increased memory use.
+Traditionally, the software mapped rule-processing is done by making efficient use of a tree based data-structure, the radix trie [21].
+The radixtrie works by mapping a given rule-set on a tree structure, whose maximum depth corresponds to the worst case number of required match operations.
+For instance, the 64-bit two tuple {source, destination} pair could be mapped onto a tree with maximum depth of 64 nodes, requiring at most 64 comparisons with an incoming packet to declare a match (or a mis-match).
+This worst case represents significant improvements from naive sequential rule-set matching where an incoming packet may need to be tried with the complete rule-set, leading to the worst case number of match operations equal to the size of the rule-set.
+The price paid is a slight increase in rule-set mapping latency, as the graph structure corresponding to a given ruleset has to be populated before being available for matching operations.